 Having extra luggage space and saving money in the long run?
 Priceless!

-Ultimately, I think this product is worth the money for frequent travelers who value minimalism and efficient packing.
-If you have the money, go for it.
+Ultimately, I think this product CAN BE worth the money for frequent travelers who value minimalism and efficient packing.
+If you have the money for them, I say go for it!
+They are a high-quality investment and I have no regrets about my purchase.

-If you don’t travel too frequently, then Candence capsules will be more of a luxury than a necessity.
+Having said that, they may NOT be for everyone.
+Especially if you don’t travel too frequently, in which case Candence capsules will be more of a luxury than a necessity.

 All in all, the product is great, and it’s just a matter of whether you can justify the cost.